Yom Kippur War: The surprise invasion of Israel from all sides in 1973

 The surprise attack begins

-On October 6, 1973, as the sun began to set and many Israelis were observing the Yom Kippur fast, a day of atonement and the holiest in the Jewish calendar, a sudden and coordinated military onslaught was launched by Egypt and Syria.
+At 2pm on October 6, 1973, as the sun began to set and many Israelis were observing the Yom Kippur fast, a day of atonement and the holiest in the Jewish calendar, a sudden and coordinated military onslaught was launched by Egypt and Syria.

 The date was no coincidence; the Arab states had chosen it precisely because they believed Israel would be least prepared.

-Egyptian forces initiated their assault on the southern front.
 Under the cover of an intense artillery barrage, Egyptian engineers rapidly deployed water cannons to breach the massive sand barriers of the Bar-Lev Line, Israel's defensive fortification along the Suez Canal.

 In a matter of hours, they managed to create several openings, allowing tens of thousands of Egyptian soldiers to cross the canal into the Sinai Peninsula.